-One member from the combined Colleges of Design and Social Work;
+One member from the combined Colleges of Architecture Design, and Social Work, and Human Environmental Sciences.

-One member from the combined Colleges of Health Sciences, Nursing, and Pharmacy.
+One member from the combined Colleges of Allied Health Sciences, Nursing, and Pharmacy-;

-In addition, in view of that Lexington Community College students enrolled as of July 1, 2004 will be eligible for a University of Kentucky degree if the graduation requirements are completed by August 31, 2010 (HJR214), a liaison to the Undergraduate Council during this period, if desired by the faculty of Lexington Community College, shall be designated by a method determined by the faculty of the Lexington Community College.
+One member In addition, in view of that Lexington Community College students enrolled as of July 1, 2004 will be eligible for a University of Kentucky degree if the graduation requirements are completed by August 31, 2010 (HJR214), a liaison to the Undergraduate Council during this period, if desired by the faculty of Lexington Community College, shall be designated by a method determined be elected\by the faculty of the Lexington Community College.
 (US:3/12/79) (US:4/9/84)